Confined Space Program

 Engulfment means the surrounding and effective capture of a person by a liquid or finely divided (flowable) solid substance that can be aspirated to cause death by filling or plugging the respiratory system, or that can exert enough force on the body to cause death by strangulation, constriction, crushing, or suffocation.
 Examples include grains, sand, soil, rock salt, etc. If the condition exists or has the potential to exist, it must be eliminated or isolated prior to entry.

-The space could have an internal configuration that could trap or asphyxiate an entrant, e.g. inwardly converging walls or a floor that slopes downward and tapers to a smaller cross-section.
+The space could have an internal configuration that could trap or asphyxiate an entrant, e.g. inwardly converging walls or a floor that slopes downward and tapers to a smaller cross-section, which is common with feed bins (as shown).
 The atmosphere at this bottom cross-section may be hazardous, or there may be mechanical hazards (e.g. augers) that could seriously injury or incapacitate the entrant.
 If the condition exists or has the potential to exist, it must be eliminated or isolated prior to entry.

 Other serious hazards that may pose an immediate danger to life or health must also be considered prior to entry.
 The determination of whether the resulting exposurepr to a hazard in a confined space would impair the person's ability to perform self-rescue is the aspect that must be considered and addressed prior to entry.
 Examples may include: